How to Start a Coffee Trailer Successfully

 For more information on profitability, consider reading How to Increase Your Coffee Shop Sales and Profits.

-How much do coffee trailer businesses make?
+How much money do coffee trailer businesses make?

 Let's say your coffee trailer averages 15 customers per hour.
 Each customer spends, on average, $6.00.
 That equals $90 per hour.
 If you are open 10 hours a day, your revenue would be $900 daily.
 You must subtract your costs from your revenue to determine your net income.